artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    In the Actions drop-down menu, select "Approve transfer"

-4. The transfer will now run through a series of micro-services.
+4. The transfer will now run through a series of microservices.
 These include:

    * Verify transfer compliance: verifies that the transfer is properly structured - i.e. with the logs, metadata and objects folders.